 To have the courage to have faith in God.
-To be brave enough to defy the world, even to defy other Christians, by loving one another without ceasing."
+To be brave enough to defy the world, even to defy other Christians, by loving one another without ceasing."5 brings good news to the poor, proclaims release to the captives, recovery of sight to the blind, and sees the oppressed go free.
+The world needs a church that is a sacrament, that is, a people in whom God's gracious love is encountered in a visible and tangible way.

-People of Promise: The Church as a Sacrament in the World
+3 People of Promise: The Church as a Sacrament in the World